Skip to main content

 4

-Kick stack — Streamrise built a separate Kick service with account-age gate (Kick blocks <6h accounts with 403) and Kick-specific session-hold targets.
+Kick stack — Streamrise built a separate Kick service with new-account eligibility handling and Kick-specific delivery tuning.

 5